shoorick/russian-road-sign-font/README.md

 Russian road sign font
 ======================

-Font which used for road signs in USSR and Russia.
+The Font which used for road signs in USSR and Russia.
 It was described in Soviet state standard GOST 10807-78 and in modern Russian state standard GOST R 52290-2004.

 ![Font sample](http://habrastorage.org/storage2/fb7/716/823/fb771682308a41efbfd9082e7633f7e2.png)